SocialEconomyDataLab/spec/docs/index.md

 Social Finance Data Specification (Alpha)
 ==============================

 The Social Finance Data Specification is being developed as a draft data specification for describing social investment.
-For more information contact jack.lord@opendataservices.coop
+For more information contact jack.lord@opendataservices.coop or bob.harper@opendataservices.coop

 ```eval_rst
 .. attention::